UoB-COMSM0166/2025-group-6/README.md

 ## Requirements 📋

 ### Ideation & Concept Selection 🧠
-In Week 1 our team brainstormed several 2D game concepts—using hand-written notes and sketches to capture ideas and assess feasibility.
+In Week 1, our team brainstormed several 2D game concepts using hand-written notes and sketches to capture ideas and assess feasibility.
 We paper-prototyped two finalists: a ring-toss physics game and **Power Puck Clash** (an air-hockey variant with power-ups and obstacles).
 The ring-toss concept proved too complex to simulate within our timeline, so we selected Power Puck Clash for its immediately graspable rules and straightforward p5.js implementation.

 ### Early Stage Design & Paper Prototyping 🎨1
 Before writing any code, we mapped out core gameplay flow and UI layouts by hand: